 The Loan and Security Agreement prohibits us from making any cash payments (other than cash in lieu of fractional shares) on the conversion of the notes and from repurchasing the notes upon the occurrence of a fundamental change.
 The Loan and Security Agreement also prohibits us from paying interest on the notes if an event of default exists under the Loan and Security Agreement or would result from such payment.
-We have entered into an Amendment, Consent and Waiver under the Loan and Security Agreement that permits the issuance of the notes in the concurrent notes offering.
+We have entered into an Amendment, Consent and Waiver under the Loan and Security Agreement that permits the issuance of the notes.